spagoc/PeppyMeter-4-Linux-desktop/README.md

 # PeppyMeter-4-Linux-desktop
 PeppyMeter VU-Meter for Linux desktop users listening to music

 ![Screenshot1](https://github.com/spagoc/PeppyMeter-4-Linux-desktop/assets/1367579/bdacbabb-ee81-4f31-989d-5a7a43f034db)

 As a Linux user, I always appreciate having a visually appealing VU-meter displayed on my desktop while I'm listening to music.
 This repository contains my endeavor to integrate the PeppyMeter VU-Meter with the modern PipeWire sound server.
 I conducted this project using Ubuntu Desktop 2023.10.

 PeppyMeter is coded in Python, so initially, I attempted to accomplish everything within Python.
 However, it seems that capturing the PipeWire stream in Python is currently not feasible (at least, based on my understanding from https://github.com/pablodz/pipewire_python/tree/main).
-Consequently, I opted to develop a C program instead."
+Consequently, I opted to develop a C program instead.

 ## INSTALL
 * Install and configure PeppyMeter: